 I’ve been drawn to industrial looking design for over 20 years now and brought some of that into the space as well.
 The light fixtures are black metal wirework.
 The metals are all silver or black matte.

 The palette remains basically the same throughout the bedroom and bathrooms — whites and greys, with hits of blue and yellow and green.
 I wanted it to feel modern and clean and fresh, with industrial and mid-century touches that are true to the age of the house.

 I had a whole bunch of credit with Wayfair and did most of my shopping there.
 They really do have amazing prices, and delivery is super fast.
-The only trick is you often have to shop fast, because their inventory goes quickly.
+Pro-tip: if you’re using Wayfair, shop fast, because their inventory goes often quickly!
 Here’s a quick guide to what you see in the space:

 French seam bed.
 There are tons of versions of this in patterns and solids.
 Just do a search for “french seam platform bed” to see the options.
 I love the look so much.
 The seams and the color really do feel French to me.
 There’s something casual about it, but luxurious at the same time.

 Nightstands — Yellow metal nightstand.
 Mid-century nightstand.
 I didn’t originally set out to do non-matching night stands, but I fell in love with both of these and couldn’t resist either one.
 Both are quite affordable.
 Both are sturdy and high quality.

 Green chair.
 Such a great chair!
 It’s velvet, and has a big, comfy footprint.
 It’s wide enough to cozy up and read picture books with June.